ikhvorost/ReactBridge/README.md

 > **Note**
 > Swift class must be inherited from `NSObject` and must conform to `RCTBridgeModule` protocol.

-The `@ReactModule` macro also takes optional `jsName` argument that specifies the name that the module will be accessible as in your JavaScript code:
+The `@ReactModule` macro also takes optional `jsName` argument that specifies the name that will be accessible as in your JavaScript code:

 ``` swift
 @ReactModule(jsName: "Calendar")